Enygma2002/d2l-price-displayer/README.md

 **Google Chrome:** You will need to install this script using the [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
 This way the script should be able to run nicely and you will also benefit from automatic updates when new version are available.

 **Firefox:** You will obviously need the [Greasemonkey addon](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) to be able to install and use this script.
-If you are using firefox 30+ you need to make sure you use Greasemonkey version 2.2+ or the script won't work.
+If you are using Firefox 30+ you need to make sure you use Greasemonkey version 2.2+ or the script won't work.

 # Credits: